 For the more active there are also bikes available to hire under Le Velo Star scheme in Rennes at €1 for 24h and €5 for a week.
 Each time you borrow a bike the first 30 minutes are free – that’s one way to work off the pastries at breakfast.
 If cycling isn’t your cup of tea, go for long walks in the gardens of Rennes; Thabor gardens, Tanneurs park and Saint-Martin meadows, Beauregard park or Bréquigny park.

-The trip shouldn’t break the bank, if you plan ahead and get a cheap car rental at HolidayAutos.co.uk, giving you a driving holiday in France that will make your heart smile and the memories last a lifetime.
+The trip shouldn’t break the bank, if you plan ahead you’ll have a driving holiday in France that will make your heart smile and the memories last a lifetime.

 More adventures in France

 You’ll also be subscribed to our free monthly newsletter for great travel resources, news and offers, but you can unsubscribe at any time and we’ll never share your e-mail.